Claudette Colbert: Personal life

-In 1928, Colbert married actor and director Norman Foster, with whom she co-starred in the Broadway show The Barker, and in the film Young Man of Manhattan (1930), for which he received negative reviews as one of her weakest leading men.
+In 1928, Colbert married actor and director Norman Foster, with whom she co-starred in the Broadway show The Barker.
 Their marriage remained a secret for many years while they lived in separate homes.

-In Los Angeles, Colbert shared a home with her mother, Jeanne Chauchoin, but her domineering mother disliked Foster and reputedly did not allow him into the home.
+In Los Angeles, Colbert shared a home with her mother, Jeanne Chauchoin, who disliked Foster and reputedly did not allow him into the home.
 Colbert and Foster divorced in 1935 in Mexico.

 On Christmas Eve, 1935, in Yuma, Arizona, Colbert married Dr. Joel Pressman, who eventually became a professor and chief of the head and neck surgery department of UCLA Medical School.
-She gave a Beechcraft single-engined airplane to Pressman as a present.
-They purchased a ranch in Northern California, where Colbert enjoyed horseback riding and her husband kept show cattle.
+She gave Pressman a Beechcraft airplane as a present.
+They purchased a ranch in northern California, where Colbert enjoyed horseback riding and her husband kept show cattle.
 During this time, Colbert drove a Lincoln Continental and a Ford Thunderbird.
 The marriage lasted 33 years, until Pressman's death from liver cancer in 1968.

-Jeanne Chauchoin reportedly envied her daughter, preferred her son's company, and made Colbert's brother Charles serve as his sister's agent.
+Jeanne reportedly envied her daughter, preferred her son's company, and made Colbert's brother Charles serve as his sister's agent.
 Charles used the surname Wendling, borrowed from Jeanne's paternal grandmother Rose Wendling.
 He served as Colbert's business manager for a time, and was credited with negotiating some of her more lucrative contracts in the late 1930s and early 1940s.
+In 1942, Charles enlisted to take part in World War Two.
+Colbert's uncle Charles Loew died in 1953, and her aunt Emily Loew in 1954.

-Although virtually retired from motion pictures since the mid-1950s, Colbert was still financially solvent enough to maintain an upscale lifestyle.
-She had a country house in Palm Springs for weekends, and rented a cottage in Cap Ferrat in southeastern France.
-Adman Peter Rogers said, "Claudette was extravagant; I never, ever saw her question the price of anything."
-In 1963, Colbert sold her Lloyd Wright-designed residence in Holmby Hills (West Los Angeles), and Dr. Pressman and she rented a small house in Beverly Hills.
+Although virtually retired from motion pictures since the mid-1950s, Colbert continued to maintain an upscale lifestyle.
+She had a country house in Palm Springs for weekends.
+An advertising executive said, "Claudette was extravagant; I never, ever saw her question the price of anything."
+In 1963, Colbert sold her Lloyd Wright-designed residence in Holmby Hills, and she and Dr. Pressman rented a small house in Beverly Hills.

-In 1958, she met Verna Hull, a wealthy painter, photographer and the stepdaughter of a Sears Roebuck heiress.
-They had a nine-year friendship that included travel, an interest in art, and rented twin New York penthouses.
+In 1958, she met Verna Hull, a wealthy painter, photographer, and the stepdaughter of a Sears Roebuck heiress.
+They had a nine-year friendship that included travel, and an interest in art, and they rented twin New York penthouses.
 When Colbert bought a house in Barbados in the early 1960s, Hull bought a house next door, amid rumors that their friendship was a romantic one, which Colbert denied.
-The friendship ended after an argument that took place as Colbert's husband lay dying, wherein Hull insisted Pressman would not only take his life, but Colbert's, too, rather than die alone.
+The friendship ended after an argument that took place as Colbert's husband lay dying, during which Hull insisted that Pressman would not only take his own life, but Colbert's as well, rather than die alone.
 Pressman died on February 26, 1968.